 MAKING THE INVISIBLE VISIBLE

 Working with data as a narrative material to explore memory, sound, and the invisible structures shaping human experience, Tiziana’s investigations capture intangible phenomena through field recording, biometric data, data sonification, and algorithmic systems to create audiovisual works across installations and moving image.
 Her approach is both analytical and poetic, reflecting a biographical journey that makes the invisible visible.
 Her practice is defined as behavioural cartography – visually mapping the minutiae of how people live today.
-Her ‘unfinished thinking’ turns found and invisible data into ongoing investigations to make the intangible tangible and to transform data into meaningful stories.
+Her ‘unfinished thinking’ turns found and invisible data into ongoing investigations to make the invisible visible and transform data into meaningful stories.

 In 2017, she co-founded the award-winning Market Cafe Magazine – the world’s first independent magazine about data visualisation.
-The publication is sold in over 20 independent bookstores globally and has featured internationally leading figures in data and information design, and cultivated a vibrant and international community.

 Awards